 - Wear a mask when meeting new people (also remember the elbow shake),

-- Visits to reserve reception, shop, restaurant & hides,
+- When visiting reserve reception, shop, restaurant & hides,

-- Working closely with reserve management & field rangers,
+- When working closely with reserve management & field rangers,

-- In close contact / confinement with others, i.e. inside a vehicle, in a small room, etc.
+- When in close contact / confinement with others, i.e. inside a vehicle, in a small room, etc.

 We ask that all participants bring their own 3-ply fabric* face-masks (a minimum of 3 masks per person), an oral thermometer, and their own supply of 70% alcohol hand sanitiser. (*We encourage the use of reusable/washable fabric masks, rather than disposable single-use masks that end up in landfills.)

 Once at our projects, participants will continue to wear face-masks as appropriate, as well as to sanitise thoroughly and consistently.
-Participants will be measuring and recording their own temperature twice daily, and are expected to be watchful for, and to report any COVID-19 symptoms immediately.
+Participants are expected to be watchful for, and to report any COVID-19 symptoms immediately.

 Our accommodation Camps, monitoring vehicles and monitoring equipment are thoroughly sanitised on a regular basis, with particular emphasis on regularly disinfecting commonly used surfaces.
 Bedrooms are sanitised with disinfectant foggers between departures and arrivals.